DEFRA/ffc-development-guide/README.md

 This repository includes development standards, patterns and guides to be used by all FFC developers.

+These standards are intended to compliment Defra's existing software development standards which can be found [here](https://github.com/DEFRA/software-development-standards/).

 ## Documentation
 - [Documentation Standards](docs/documentation-standards.md)
 - [Technology stack](docs/technology-stack.md)